cultpenguin/sippi-all/doc/Algorithms/chapGenesim/mps_genesim.rst

 be controlled using ``n_max_ite,``\ to be set a value smaller than the number of pixels in the training image.

-As the full local conditional distirbution is not available (it is never computed/inferred), conditioning to soft data is done using the rejection sampler (Hansen et al. 20xx, submitted)
+As the full local conditional distribution is not available (it is never computed/inferred), conditioning to soft data is done using the rejection sampler (Hansen et al. 20xx, submitted)